 taxable profits will be available against which the

-deductible temporary differences can be utilised.
+deductible temporary differences can be utilized.

 The carrying amount of deferred tax assets is